Purina Bella Logo

 In general, we do not recommend feeding any products which contain anonymous meats.
 When in doubt, always contact the brand's customer service desk for further clarification.

-Unfortunately, we've identified 1 anonymous meat ingredient used by Purina Bella.
+Unfortunately, we've identified 2 anonymous meat ingredients used by Beneful.

 meat by-products